 The African buffalo population in and around Tanzania’s Ruaha National Park (RNP) has reportedly been on the decline for decades and researchers funded in part by the Safari Club International Foundation (SCIF) went to work to figure out why.
-Prior to this series of projects, little was known about the habits and health of …
+Prior to this series of projects, little was known about the habits and health of the …

 Conservation leaders from across the country convened in Omaha, Nebraska for the 85th North American Wildlife and Natural Resources Conference hosted by the Wildlife Management Institute.
 Safari Club International Foundation was a proud sponsor and a large team from SCI and SCIF was on hand to represent the organizations.
-The annual Conference consists of …
+The annual Conference consists of numerous …

 The success of the anti-poaching unit has prompted the creation of a program to raise awareness among local communities about the value of wildlife conservation.

 Wildlife stewardship has become far more than a job opportunity as 1 out of every 10 Namibians belong to a communal conservancy.